michael-pittman/Project1/README.md

 ## Presentation

-	* Create a Jumbotron Bootstrap and display Application presentation and objectives.
+	* Create a Jumbotron Bootstrap and display:
+		1. Application presentation and objectives.
+		2. Data Collection (City, Country and Dates)

 	* Create a Bootstrap Layout with Two Rows and 4 Columns.
 		1. First Row for information display.